Dictatorship: Legitimacy and stability

 Several factors determine the stability of a dictatorship, and they must maintain some degree of popular support to prevent resistance groups from growing.
-This may be ensured through incentives, such as distribution of financial resources or promises of security, or it may be through repression, in which failing to support the regime is punished.
+This may be ensured through incentives, such as distribution of financial resources or promises of security, or it may be through political repression, in which failing to support the regime is punished.
 Stability can be weakened when opposition groups grow and unify or when elites are not loyal to the regime.
 One-party dictatorships are generally more stable and last longer than military or personalist dictatorships.

 A dictatorship may fall because of a military coup, foreign intervention, negotiation, or popular revolution.
 A military coup is often carried out when a regime is threatening the country's stability or during periods of societal unrest.
 Foreign intervention takes place when another country seeks to topple a regime by invading the country or supporting the opposition.
 A dictator may negotiate the end of a regime if it has lost legitimacy or if a violent removal seems likely.
-Revolution takes place when the opposition group grows large enough that elites in the regime cannot suppress it or choose not to.
+The Revolution takes place when the opposition group grows large enough that elites in the regime cannot suppress it or choose not to.
 Negotiated removals are more likely to end in democracy, while removals by force are more likely to result in a new dictatorial regime.
-A dictator that has concentrated significant power is more likely to be exiled, imprisoned, or killed after ouster, and accordingly they are more likely to refuse negotiation and cling to power.
+A dictator that has concentrated significant power is more likely to be exiled, imprisoned, or killed after ouster, and accordingly, they are more likely to refuse negotiation and cling to power.

-Dictatorships are typically more aggressive than democracy when in conflict with other nations, as dictators do not have to fear electoral costs of war.
+Dictatorships are typically more aggressive than democracy when in conflict with other nations, as dictators do not have to fear the electoral costs of war.
 Military dictatorships are more prone to conflict due to the inherent military strength associated with such a regime, and personalist dictatorships are more prone to conflict due to the weaker institutions to check the dictator's power.
 In the 21st century, dictatorships have moved toward greater integration with the global community and increasingly attempt to present themselves as democratic.
 Dictatorships are often recipients of foreign aid on the condition that they make advances toward democratization.
-A study found that dictatorships that engage in oil drilling are more likely to remain in power, with 70.63% of the dictators who engage in oil drilling still being in power after 5 years of dictatorship, while only 59.92% of the non-oil producing dictators survive the first 5 years.
+A study found that dictatorships that engage in oil drilling are more likely to remain in power, with 70.63% of the dictators who engage in oil drilling still being in power after five years of dictatorship, while only 59.92% of the non-oil producing dictators survive the first five years.